Ouss27/alx_be_shell/shell_permissions/README.md

 ## Script 6-multiple_permissions
 This script adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+## Script 9-John_Doe
+This script sets the mode of the file hello to this:
+-rwxr-x-wx